amirmohammadre/Building-a-blockchain/README.md

 ## Intro:

-This is the first project that me wrote and implemented in the area of blockchain.
+This is the first project that i wrote and implemented in the area of blockchain.
 It was a great experience in pirouzchain group with supervisor M.Sc Seyedeh Somayeh Fatemi Nasab and I learned a lot of new things about blockchain during this time.

 > I am also very grateful to my lecturer, M.Sc.
 Seyedeh Somayeh Fatemi Nasab, who guided me in this direction and taught me the concepts of the blockchain world.